SeimoDev/mirror/README.md

 # mirror
-The mirror of flexes which may be deleted by some SHIT company
+The mirror of news and posts which may be deleted by some SHIT company

+edit by Seimo